-- Love Gregorie Moral-Perez, xchange
+Love Gregorie Moral-Perez, xchange

-Investors also cited increased monetary support by governments, including expanded funding to promote women's economic empowerment by the W-GDP and DFC, as well as by DFAT and IW.
+Investors also cited increased monetary support by governments, including expanded funding to promote women's economic empowerment by the W-GDP and DEC as well as by DEAT and IW women producers.

-Root Capital seized the opportunity to support women entrepreneurs and women producers.
 In its pandemic response, Root Capital provided grants to investees to help them to stay in business, buy personal protective equipment for employees, and provide emergency relief, including medicine and food.